 While a research degree is based exclusively or largely on the research work and associated thesis, and most of the students' learning is gained through undertaking the research work, research graduates are also expected to have gathered a range of skills which may require some formal or specific training (see Guide Section 1.2.3).
 Advanced training, in the form of modules (known as 'Graduate Training Elements' or GTEs), and workshops and seminars, are therefore an important aspect of the graduate research experience.
 Such training aims to:

-etion 15 of this guide evides a list of websites of publications that er some background the importance and execution of graduate ining for research dents, from an
+Section 15 of this guide provides a list of websites and publications that offer some background on the importance and context of graduate training for research students, from an institutional, national and international perspective.